netifi/netifi-quickstart-spring/README.md

         2018-09-03 14:16:39.571  INFO 46998 --- [           main] i.n.p.quickstart.client.ClientRunner     : message: "Hello, World! from SayHello"

 Congratulations!
-You were able to get a Proteus Broker up and running and send a message between a client and a microservice.
+You were able to get a Netifi Broker up and running and send a message between a client and a microservice.

 ## Bugs and Feedback
-For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi/proteus-spring-quickstart/issues).
+For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi/netifi-quickstart-spring/issues).

 ## License
 Copyright 2018 [Netifi Inc.](https://www.netifi.com)